List of television stations in the Solomon Islands: Telekom Television Ltd

 (TTV) is the Solomon Islands main television network.
 TTV is a free-to-air, commercial television network, located in Honiara.
-The company was founded in March 2008 with the first broadcast transmission occurring in July 1992.
+The company was founded in March 2008 with the first broadcast transmission occurring in July 1992, under a temporary permit to carry the 1992 Summer Olympics held in Barcelona.

 TTV is a wholly owned subsidiary of Solomon Telekom Co.
 Ltd (STCL).
 STCL operates under the brand name - Our Telekom.

 TTV broadcasts SD analogue and HD digital (DVB-T) channels in the VHF/UHF frequency bands.
 The HD channels, available in Honiara, are a mixture of overseas sport, news and entertainments channels.

 The SD analogue channels are relayed to five other locations in four of the Solomons nine Provinces.

 TTV conforms to the Australian television transmission standards.

 TTV 1 is also streamed online (as Programme Rights allow) and is accessible via the Our Telekom mobile network throughout the Solomons.
 The service is Geoblocked to the Solomons.

 History

 The first free-to-air television (FTA) transmission was broadcast by Our Telekom in July 1992, when the Barcelona Olympic Games was transmitted from a low-powered VHF transmitter located in Honiara.